ansys/pyaedt-toolkits-antenna/doc/source/Contributing.rst

 Adhere to code style
 --------------------
-PyAEDT Antenna toolkit is compliant with `PyAnsys code style
+PyAEDT antenna toolkit is compliant with `PyAnsys code style
 <https://dev.docs.pyansys.com/coding-style/index.html>`_.
 It uses the tool
-`pre-commit <https://pre-commit.com/>`_ to check the code style.
+`pre-commit <https://pre-commit.com/>`_ to select the code style.
 You can install and activate this tool with:

 .. code:: bash